A Great Day for Freedom: Writing

 The song, originally titled "In Shades of Grey", addresses the great hopes following the fall of the Berlin Wall and the disappointment that followed.
 David Gilmour stated:

 There was a wonderful moment of optimism when the Wall came down – the release of Eastern Europe from the non-democratic side of the socialist system.
 But what they have now doesn't seem to be much better.
 Again, I'm fairly pessimistic about it all.
 I sort of wish and live in hope, but I tend to think that history moves at a much slower pace than we think it does.
 I feel that real change takes a long, long time.

 Despite Gilmour's statements to the contrary, the lyrics have often been read as a reflection on the bitter and estranged partnership Gilmour had with former bandmate Roger Waters, who was the driving force behind the band's album The Wall.
 By this interpretation, the "Great Day for Freedom" would be the day Waters left the band, giving the other members freedom to determine the band's future direction.
 Gilmour commented on this reading: "I'm quite happy for people to interpret The Division Bell any way they like.
 But maybe a note of caution should be sounded because you can read too much into it.
 'A Great Day for Freedom', for example, has got nothing to do with Roger or his 'wall'.
 It just doesn't.
 What else can I say?"

 According to session player Jon Carin the track was a leftover from the sessions for the band's previous album, A Momentary Lapse of Reason.

 In 2022, the song was reworked by Gilmour based on the original tapes, adding some new vocals, instruments and backing vocals by Sam Brown, Durga McBroom and Claudia Fontaine taken from the Pulse rehearsals.
 It was released as the B-side of the "Hey, Hey, Rise Up!" single.
-Although both Richard Wright and Gilmour are credited for playing keyboards on this version, this has been disputed by Carin, who has claimed that he played the keyboards, stating it was "incredibly disrespectful to use [Richard Wright's] name to promote something when he wasn’t even invited to play on it".